DriftingSands/sparkle-demo/README.md

 ## Visual Regression Testing

-Everything you need for visual regression testing is in the `./tests/visual-regression/` folder.
+The config files for adjusting the visual regression testing is in the `./tests/visual-regression/` folder.
 We use [BackstopJS](https://github.com/garris/BackstopJS) to take screenshots of the panels created in out app

 ### Running Tests
-To start you will need to install all dependencies
+Make sure all dev dependencies are installed
 ```
 npm i
 ```

 To run a test use the following command:
 ```
-npx backstop test --config=local.test.config.js
+npx backstop test --config=./tests/visual-regression/local.test.config.js
 ```

 If you want to create/update the reference images with the results of the last test use:
 ```
-npx backstop approve --config=local.test.config.js
+npx backstop approve --config=./tests/visual-regression/local.test.config.js
 ```

 ### Adjusting Tests

 Most of what you will want to adjust can be found in `test.config.js` and `local.test.config.js`.
 In `test.config.js` you will find global [BackstopJS Settings](https://github.com/garris/BackstopJS#using-backstopjs), most scenario-level settings can also be added here, and they will be used for every scenario including viewports.

-> A `Scenatio` is the browser instance that is created for the test.
+> A `Scenario` is the browser instance that is created for the test.

 > For help with debugging, you can change the `debugWindow` in `test.config.js` to `true`, this will open the browser as a window so you can see what is going wrong! **Caution!
 Make sure you have `asyncCaptureLimit` set to `1` so only one browser instance opens at a time.**